dpinones/starklings-app/README.md

 ## About

-Starklings App is a web interactive platform designed to help users kickstart their journey into learning Cairo, with a focus on [Starklings](https://github.com/shramee/starklings-cairo1) exercises.
-These exercises are considered essential for those taking their first steps in understanding Cairo.
+Starklings App is a web interactive platform designed to help users kickstart their journey into learning Cairo.
+This platform is based on Starklings exercises, considered essential for those taking their first steps in understanding Cairo.
-Our goal is to simplify the initial learning experience by eliminating the need for complex configurations and installations.
+Our goal is to simplify the Starklings experience by getting rid of complex configurations and installations.
+Just access the app on a browser and start coding.

 ## Components